Outline of the remuneration structure for Directors and managers

 Optimization of return on RWAs allocated to banking activities

-Focus on main source of Group revenues
+Focus on Group total revenues

 Our People